React-Scope/React-Scope/README.md

 Every state change will update the visualization.
 You can click the **next / prev** buttons to navigate between current and previous states of your application.

-Click the "Re-Rendering Info" button see which components are potentially being re-rendered unnecessarily.
-The nodes will appear in red.

 ## Notes

 This is an early stable release undergoing continuous development.
 Currently, this version is optimized for use in developing smaller-scale React applications.